 What Is a Hispanic-Serving Institution?

 The federal designation as an HSI is granted to a university based on the percentage of Latino students enrolled at the college (25 percent or more) as well as the quality of services provided to these students, according to Kim B.W.
-Denu, Ph.D., vice president and chief diversity officer at APU.
+Denu, Ph.D., former vice president and chief diversity officer at APU.

 So, what does that mean to students?